ebzero/garlic-onion-skraper-mix/README.md

 - [Scraping Onion Artwork](https://github.com/OnionUI/Onion/wiki/Scraping-artwork-for-games)
 - [Retro Game Corps RG35XX starter guide](https://retrogamecorps.com/2023/01/03/anbernic-rg35xx-starter-guide/)

-I updated the onion mix template to create a 333 x 480 which should look good on both the miyoo mini and also the miyoo mini+ and will not looked "stretched out" when you modify the image for garlic using magick mogrify
+I loved this template created by AchillesPDXI so I updated it to create a 333 x 480 version which should look good on the miyoo mini as well as the MM+ and RG35XX which have a slightly larger screen.

 ## Instructions